pkardas/notes/books/fundamentals-of-architecture.md

 insecure software, ...

 Architects must remember: there is no best design in architecture, only a least worst collection of trade-offs.

+## Chapter 6: Measuring and Governing Architecture Characteristics

+- They aren't physics - many characteristics have vague meanings, the industry has wildly differing perspectives
+- Wildly varying definitions - different people may disagree on the definition, without agreeing on a common definition, a proper conversation is difficult
+- Too composite - many characteristics compromise may others at a smaller scale

+Operational measures: obvious direct measurements, like performance -- measure response time.
+High-level teams don't just establish hard performance numbers, they base their definitions on statistical analysis.

+Structural measures: addressing critical aspects of code structure, like cyclomatic complexity - the measurement for code complexity, computed by applying graph theory to code.

+> Overly complex code represents a code smell.
+It hurts almost every of the desirable characteristics of code bases
+> (modularity, testability, deployability, ...).
+Yet if teams don't keep an eye on gradually growing complexity,
+> that complexity will dominate the code base.

+Process measures: some characteristics intersect with software development processes.
+For example, agility can relate to the software development process, ease of deployment and testability requires some emphasis on good modularity and isolation at the architecture level.

+Governing architecture characteristics - for example, ensuring software quality within an organization falls under the heading of architectural governance, because it falls within the scope of architecture, and negligence can lead to disastrous quality problems.

+_Architecture fitness function_ - **any mechanism** that provides an objective integrity assessment of some architecture characteristic or combination of architecture characteristics.
+Many tools may be used to implement fitness functions: metrics, monitors, unit tests, chaos engineering, ...

+Rather than a heavyweight governance mechanism, fittness functions provide a mechanism for architects to express important architectural principles and automatically verify them.
+Developer know that they shouldn't release insecure code, but that priority competes with dozens or hundreds of other priorities for busy developers.
+Tools like the Security Monkey, and fitness functions generally, allow architects to codify important governance checks into the substrate of the architecture.